Cold wave intensifies in Kashmir, dry weather to continue till Christmas Day | Science-Environment

 Cold wave intensifies in Kashmir, dry weather to continue till Christmas Day

-The mercury in Pahalgam tourist resort in south Kashmir went down from the previous night's low of minus 5.8 degrees Celsius to settle at a low of minus 6.6 degrees Celsius, officials said.
+The mercury in Pahalgam in south Kashmir went down from the previous night's low of minus 5.8 degrees Celsius to settle at minus 6.6 degrees Celsius, officials said.
 It was the coldest recorded place in the Valley.
-They said Gulmarg recorded a low of minus 6 degrees Celsius, slightly down from yesterday's minus 5.8 degrees Celsius.
+They said Gulmarg recorded a low of minus 6 degrees Celsius, slightly down from Tuesday's minus 5.8 degrees Celsius.

 Cold wave grips the region during this period and the temperature drops considerably leading to the freezing of water bodies including the famous Dal Lake as well as the water supply lines in several parts of the valley.
 While 'Chillai-Kalan' will end on January 31, the cold wave continues even after that in Kashmir with a 20-day-long 'Chillai-Khurd' (small cold) and a 10-day-long 'Chillai-Bachha' (baby cold).